 All employees must read and adhere to the relevant sections of the Caffyns Health and Safety procedure.

-Other terms and conditions are as reflected in the contract of employment and company policies and procedures, as amended from time to time and as governed by statute.
+Other terms and conditions are as reflected in the contract of employment.

 (A job description is a written statement of essential characteristics of the job, with its principal accountabilities, incorporating a note of the skills, knowledge and experience required for a satisfactory level of performance.
 This is not intended to be a complete, detailed account of all aspects of the duties involved).

-Able to convey information clearly & succinctly whether verbal or written
+Able to convey information clearly and succinctly whether verbally or in writing

 Able to establish effective working relationships with varied personnel